Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Diffusion-within-Gibbs Sampling

 Intuitively, inflating the noise and mismatch parameters above their nominal values amounts to replacing each conditional distribution in the Gibbs updates (Algorithm~\ref{alg:Gibbs-relax}) with a ``flatter'' one.
-This typically allows the Markov chain to explore the state space more freely during the early iterations, which empirically accelerates convergence.
-Although annealing makes each update no longer an exact Gibbs step for the target posterior at intermediate iterations, as long as we stop annealing within a finite number of iterations, it does not affect the consistency of the sampler, as established by Theorem~\ref{thm:consistency} in the next section.
+This typically allows the Markov chain to explore the state space more freely during the warm-up stage, which empirically accelerates convergence.
+Although annealing makes each update no longer an exact Gibbs step for the target posterior at warm-up iterations, as long as we stop annealing within a finite number of iterations, it does not affect the convergence of the sampler to the relaxed posterior distribution, as established by Theorem~\ref{thm:consistency} in the next section.

-For the DiG sampler, parameter annealing serves an additional practical purpose.
+For the DiG sampler, parameter annealing in the warm-up stage serves an additional practical purpose.
 Recall that the conditional draw of \(\breve{\sv}_k\) in Algorithm~\ref{alg:DiG} is implemented by simulating a diffusion process \(\bar{\xv}_{k,t}\), whose numerical realization relies on a denoiser

 When training \(D^{(k)}_{\theta}(\cdot;\eta)\) from data, the input samples are realizations of \({\sv_k+\eta\nv}\), and the target outputs are the corresponding clean samples \(\sv_k\).
 As a result, the denoiser is typically well-trained on the high-density region of \(p_{\sv_k+\eta\nv}\), while its approximation error may be much larger in low-density regions.
 However, during the early stages of DiG, the iterates \(\breve{\sv}_k\) are often strongly influenced by initialization, thus the inputs to the diffusion models (i.e., \(\breve{\uv}_k\) and \(\breve{\rv}'_{\neg k}\)) may lie outside the regions frequently seen during training.
 Feeding such out-of-distribution inputs into the pre-trained denoisers may therefore incur large errors.
 Parameter annealing mitigates this issue by calling \(D^{(k)}_{\theta}(\cdot;\eta)\) with a larger noise level \(\eta\), which effectively enlarges the high-probability region covered by the training distribution and thus reduces the risk of severe extrapolation errors in the early Gibbs iterations.